 Instructions attached to resource orders.

-Invasive Species Pocket Guide for Alaska FirefightersInvasive Species Pocket Guide for Alaska Firefighters: Print copies available and online at: In order to minimize the potential transmission of aquatic invasive species, water drafting or scooping aircraft and helicopter buckets from other GACCs or Canada will be washed either immediately prior to, or upon arrival at an established base (Fort Wainwright, Palmer, Tanacross, Delta, Kenai, McGrath, Galena).
+Invasive Species Pocket Guide for Alaska Firefighters.

+In order to minimize the potential transmission of aquatic invasive species, water drafting or scooping aircraft and helicopter buckets from other GACCs or Canada will be washed either immediately prior to, or upon arrival at an established base (Fort Wainwright, Palmer, Tanacross, Delta, Kenai, McGrath, Galena).

 Waterbodies known to harbor invasive species will not be used as dip sites unless needed to protect property or life.
 Water delivery equipment (including aviation and ground based) will be cleaned and sanitized before its next use if sites containing known water-borne invasive species such as Elodea have been used as water sources.
 Additional information about Elodea in Alaska including a list of lakes with known infestations is available on the DNR Elodea webpage.

-Equipment washing guidance can be found in NWCG,s Guide to Preventing Aquatic Invasive Species Transport by Wildland Fire Operations (PMS 444).
+Equipment washing guidance can be found in NWCG’s Guide to Preventing Aquatic Invasive Species Transport by Wildland Fire Operations (PMS 444).
 Power washing with clean water at a temperature of 140 degrees Fahrenheit or greater is required.
 State and AFS Aviation Offices will maintain a log that documents the cleaning date and location.

 Additional sources of information regarding invasive species in Alaska are:

-Alaska Exotic Plants Information Clearinghouse (AKEPIC) website

-This site includes maps of invasive species with the capability to download locations for use in Geographic Information Systems (GIS)
+Alaska Exotic Plants Information Clearinghouse (AKEPIC) website includes maps of invasive species with the capability to download locations for use in Geographic Information Systems (GIS).

-DNR Division of Agriculture website contains general information on invasive plants and links to current projects
+DNR Division of Agriculture website contains general information on invasive plants and links to current projects.

-The Alaska Department of Fish and Game, Invasive Species ReporterAlaska Department of Fish and Game, Invasive Species Reporter ()

-reporting site for all taxa of invasive species, known or unknown. can upload images and drop a pin on location of observation.
+The Alaska Department of Fish and Game, Invasive Species Reporter is a reporting site for all taxa of invasive species, known or unknown.
+Users can upload images and drop a pin on the location of observations.
 Reports can be submitted via web or smart device.
-The ADF&G website includes information on specific invasive species and pathways, and best practices for prevention.
+The website includes information on specific invasive species and pathways and best practices for prevention.

-The Alaska Weeds ID appAlaska Weeds ID app () can be downloaded from the App Store or Google Play.
+The Alaska Weeds ID app can be downloaded from the App Store or Google Play.
 It features an interactive identification key, point distribution maps, and the ability to report invasive plant observations including location data and photo uploads.

-Alaska Invasive Species Partnership (AKISP)Alaska Invasive Species Partnership (AKISP; )

-AKISP is an informal group of people representing agencies and organizations statewide whose mission is to prevent and reduce the impacts from invasive species in Alaska.
+Alaska Invasive Species Partnership (AKISP) is an informal group of people representing agencies and organizations statewide whose mission is to prevent and reduce the impacts from invasive species in Alaska.
 Their website includes links to numerous resources, regulations, and management approaches.
 They have monthly meetings, a listserv, and a Facebook page.

 Post-fire Response

-Suppression Repair, Emergency Stabilization, and Rehabilitation activities are an integral part of wildfire incidents, but are planned, programmed, and funded separately from each other.
+Suppression Repair, Emergency Stabilization, and Rehabilitation activities are integral components of wildfire incidents, but are planned, programmed, and funded separately from each other.

 The Burned Area Emergency Response (BAER) program addresses post-fire emergency stabilization (ES) activities on federal lands.
-General information can be found in Chapter 11 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book), but processes differ among agencies.NIFC Post Fire Recovery webpageFor DOI agencies, additional information is available in Part 620, Chapter 7 of the Departmental Manual (620 DM 7)620 DM 7 ().
-Guidance specific for the Fish and Wildlife Service can be found in Chapter 11 of the FWS Fire Management HandbookFire Management Handbook ().

-For USFS, additional information is available on the USFS BAER webpage ().

-For state agencies, additional information is available from the DNR Division of Mining, Land, and Water.Table 4
+General information can be found in Chapter 11 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book), but processes differ among agencies.
+An overview, with links to BIA, NPS, and USFS sites, can be found on the NIFC Post Fire Recovery webpage.
+For DOI agencies, additional information is available in Part 620, Chapter 7 of the Departmental Manual (620 DM 7).Guidance specific for the Fish and Wildlife Service can be found in Chapter 11 of the FWS Fire Management Handbook.
+For state agencies, additional information is available from the DNR Division of Mining, Land, and Water.
+Contact the appropriate Alaska agency lead for more detailed information.
+(See Table 4.)

-4
+Table 4: Agency BAER Contacts